microsoft/FHIR-Converter/docs/convert-messages-concept.md

 ## APIs

 To convert your messages leveraging the API, there are two different POST calls you can make depending on how you want to call your template.
-You can either setup the end point to call the template directly or you can call a template from storage.
+You can either convert by passing the entire template's content or you can call a template from storage by name.

 | Function | Syntax                    | Details                                         |
 |----------|---------------------------|-------------------------------------------------|